Total Outcome Logic: Unified Reasoning for a Taxonomy of Program Logics

-The main reasoning apparatus in \TOL consists of inference rules for deriving triples, shown in \Cref{fig:inference-structural,fig:inference-command}.
-The bulk of these carry over from Outcome Logic \cite{zilberstein:completeOL}, although some must be adapted to account for the extra effect of nontermination in our semantics.
+\end{definition} The main reasoning apparatus in \TOL consists of inference rules for deriving triples, shown in \Cref{fig:inference-structural,fig:inference-command}.
+Some of these rules carry over from Outcome Logic \cite{zilberstein:completeOL}, while others must be adapted to account for nontermination.
 We introduce the rules as belonging to three main categories: structural rules, standard command rules, and iteration.